NVIDIA/cccl/docs/cub/tuning.rst

     state.add_global_memory_reads<T>(elements, "Size");
     state.add_global_memory_writes<T>(1);

-Most CUB algorithms need to be called twice, once to query the amount of temporary storage needed, and once to run the actual algorithm.
+Most CUB algorithms need to be called twice:
+ * once to query the amount of temporary storage needed,
+ * once to run the actual algorithm.
 We perform the first call now and allocate temporary storage:

 .. code:: c++